vext01/zesarux/README.md

 * Supports Speaker and Soundbox sound on Jupiter Ace

+* Experimental simulation of the Sam Coupe Audio Chip (SAA1099)

 * Supports RAM packs on ZX80/81 up to 56 KB

 * Supports RAM packs on Jupiter Ace up to 35 KB